-Explainable artificial intelligence (AI) will help us understand the decision-making process of AI algorithms by bringing in transparency and accountability into these systems.
+Explainable artificial intelligence (AI) enhances the understanding of AI algorithms' decision-making processes by introducing transparency and accountability.

 AI is deeply penetrating our lives and is getting increasingly smart and autonomous with each passing day.
 The decisions made by these systems are being relied upon more than ever before.
 These decisions may prove critical in life and death situations as AI becomes increasingly profound in healthcare, autonomous vehicles, and military operations.
 For example, if an AI system diagnosis an individual with cancer, the doctor must know the process and reason the AI algorithm used for determining the diagnosis.
 The methodologies used in explainable AI are the pre-modeling explainability, explainable modeling, and post-modeling explainability.
 The first two methods are relatively small, and a majority of explainable AI researchers focus on the post-modeling explainable AI methodology.
 Let’s dive deep into the post-modeling explainable AI methodology.